cjsteel/presentation-reveal-md-ansible-dev-stack/slides.md

 * The guest operating system runs as a process on the host OS.
 * Abstracts the guest OS from the host OS

-Notes:  The distinction between these hypervisor types is not always clear.
+Notes:  The distinction between hypervisor types is not always clear.

 ----

-#### Examples of Type 2 Hypervisors
+#### Examples of Type 2 (Hosted) Hypervisors

 * Docker (Probably belongs here now, used to be Type C.)
 * KVM
 * VirtualBox
 * VMware Workstation Pro

-Note: Familiar examples:
+Note: Other examples:
-  * VMware Workstation
   * VMware Player
-  * VirtualBox
   * Parallels Desktop for Mac
   * QEMU